 GFLP seeks to build capacity across relevant policy makers, practitioners, and their organisations so that they can collectively develop and implement green finance policies and practices.

 These policies and practices enable private investments to fund low-carbon projects leading to tangible emission reductions.
 Since its launch, the project has trained 600 public and private sector professionals from 60 countries, resulting in a number of requests to strengthen national green financial markets.
 For instance, GFLP experts helped to design Mongolian National Green Taxonomy, which was approved by Mongolian Financial Stability Board in December 2019.

 Building on three years of UK-China green finance collaboration, this project brings together experts from both countries to share experiences across different working groups.

 One of the working groups developed and focuses on the Green Investment Principles (GIP), China’s first financial initiative for greening investment.
 The 35 signatories to the GIPs are committed to more sustainable investments overseas, allowing China’s Belt and Road Initiative, a China-led global portfolio of infrastructure developments and investments, to become aligned with international sustainability standards.
 The growing membership base also reflects growing institutional commitment to climate action in China.
 Find out more here

 The second China-UK PACT funding round closed in August 2020.

-Projects are being assessed as part of an open call to prospective applicants following two stages: 1) Expression of Interest (EOI) to outline how a proposed project responds to the call; and 2) a request for detailed proposals for those shortlisted at the EOI stage.
-Register your interest below to make sure you stay updated with all developments for this funding round.
+Projects were assessed as part of an open call to prospective applicants following two stages: 1) Expression of Interest (EOI) to outline how a proposed project responds to the call; and 2) a request for detailed proposals for those shortlisted at the EOI stage.

 Please see across the updated timeline for the current application process.